canonical/launchpad-manual/explanation/index.rst

 After understanding the goals and approaches of the project, dive into the details by exploring the below components of the application.

 .. toctree::
    :maxdepth: 2

    parts-of-launchpad

 JavaScript
 ----------

+These pages explain how to develop, test, and build using the YUI Test framework.

 .. toctree::
    :maxdepth: 2